meyercm/sig_auth/README.md

 ### Server Request Validation

-SigAuth provides the `SigAuth.Plug` module to streamline request validation and nonce maintenince.
+SigAuth provides the `SigAuth.Plug` module to streamline request validation and nonce maintenance.
 Here is an example usage, with a public, non-authenticated API endpoint followed by a private, authenticated endpoint.

 ```elixir